 Tickets for the Senate House

 Graduands do not need tickets for themselves.
 We are normally able to issue each graduand with two guest tickets for the Senate House for family and friends.
-Sometimes a third ticket is also available.
 Children may attend, though please be aware that General Admission is a very formal ceremony.
 Those with very young children are advised to sit near to the door.
 Please note that there is no parking near to the Senate House.

 Finger buffet lunch at College

-Each graduand may bring guests to the buffet lunch, at College, which follows graduation.
-Each graduand is free, but all guests are charged at £14 per person.
-There is no limit on the number of guests attending the lunch.
+Each graduand may bring guests to the picnic lunch, at College, which follows graduation.
+Each graduand is free, but all guests are charged at £17.50 per person.

 Graduands are asked to vacate their College rooms by 5pm on the evening of General Admission.
 College facilities, such as the servery and the bar, close down after the buffet lunch and the vast majority of graduands will leave College by the late afternoon or early evening of Graduation Day.